 Women with polycystic ovary syndrome (PCOS) face conflicting information every day on which foods to eat or avoid for best results.
-We’ve covered some of these controversial topics like gluten
+We’ve covered some of these controversial topics like gluten, soy, and dairy in previous articles.

 In this article, we’ll discuss our top five PCOS foods that we recommend.
 PCOS foods should be balanced with protein, fat, and carb and include high fiber carbs.
 They should also contain important nutrients such as Omega 3s, zinc, and magnesium.